 If There is a Will

-If there is a will, an estate will be disposed of in accordance with that will, except where there is the potential for a challenge.
-See ‘Contesting a Will’.
+If there is a will, an estate will be disposed of according to what the will directs, except where there is the potential for a challenge.
+See ‘Challenging a Will’.

 Are Probate and Letters of Administration Necessary?

-Probate and letters of administration are usually necessary to administer a will where the estate contains things like property, large sums of money, valuable items that are not personal goods, shares, trust funds, etc. There are situations where probate and letters of administration are not necessary (see the section on this), but are often useful anyway.
-Letters of administration and probate are obtained from the Supreme Court of Tasmania.
-The Supreme Court takes applications for the grant of probate and administration of deceased estates, and can grant:
+Probate and letters of administration are usually necessary to administer a will where the estate contains things like property, large sums of money, valuable items that are not personal goods, shares, trust funds, etc. There are situations where probate and letters of administration are not necessary (see below), but are often useful anyway.

 When Probate and Letters of Administration are not necessary

-While it is necessary to have probate or letters of administration for real property, the situation of the ‘joint tenant’ does not require either.
-Joint tenancy, on the death of one joint tenant, means that the tenancy automatically goes to the surviving tenant/s.
+There is only one situation where this does not apply – that is where the deceased person was a ‘joint tenant’ of the land with someone else (or a number of other people).
+When one joint tenant dies, their share of the land automatically becomes part of the share/s of the surviving joint tenant/s.
 So, if three people own one third each of a property, and one dies, the two remaining will each receive half shares of that person’s third.
-Upon the decease of one of the remaining two, the whole of the estate will go to the remaining joint tenant.
+Upon the death of one of the remaining two, the whole of the estate will go to the remaining joint tenant.